vetrivera/dragadmin/README.md

 It contain `16 modules` and `3 sub modules`,
 Each module have a unique pages,
-The default page is `home page`,this page only developed,another pages is developing process, Home module contain `9 widgets`,each widgets show on unique valus to the admin,the admin able to see a all process of the page,
+The default page is `home page`,this page only developed,another pages is developing process, Home page contain `9 widgets`,each widgets show on unique valus to the admin,the admin able to see a all process of the page,

 In 9 widgets `data getting from json data`,